Variational methods for the kinetic Fokker-Planck equation: Interior regularity of solutions

 The combination of~\eqref{e.cacc.nablayu} and~\eqref{e.cacc.ynablaxu} yields~\eqref{e.caccioppoli}. \end{proof}

-In the next lemma, under appropriate regularity conditions on the coefficients, we differentiate the equation~\eqref{e.thepde} with respect to~$x_i$ to obtain an equation for~$\partial_{x_i}f$, and then apply the previous lemma to obtain an interior~$H^1_{\hyp}$ estimate for~$\partial_{x_i}f$.
-The proof also uses the identification of $H^\alpha$ spaces recalled in \eqref{e.heatkernelrep}--\eqref{e.heatkernelrep.2}, because we need to essentially differentiate the equation a fractional number of times (cf.~\cite{M1,M2}).
+In the next lemma, under appropriate regularity conditions on the coefficients, we differentiate the equation~\eqref{e.pde.f(x)} with respect to~$x_i$ to obtain an equation for~$\partial_{x_i}f$, and then apply the previous lemma to obtain an interior~$H^1_{\hyp}$ estimate for~$\partial_{x_i}f$.
+We need to essentially differentiate the equation a fractional number of times (cf.~\cite{M1,M2}).